Logical Volume partitioning

 Again, the lvreduce command must be given the size difference as an option.

-The resize2sf command resizes the file system exactly to the logical volume’s size.
+The resize2sf command resizes the file system exactly to the LV size.

 Manage LVM with a GUI program